Our STEMrichment Goals for 17-18

 - We will continue to grow the technology opportunities for students to have access to to enhance their learning experiences.
 This will include opportunities for students to work with the Engineering and Design Process.

-- The following technology was available in the Exploratorium: Bee Bots, Dash and Dot, Ozobots, Scribbler Robots, VEXIQ Robots, Osmo, ipads, Chromebooks, Osmo, Snap Circuits, Drones, 3D Printing, ZSpace Augmented Reality Stations, Coding and Programming Opportunities, Makey-Makey, Raspberry Pi, Makerspaces, and littlebits.
+- The following technology was available in the Exploratorium: Bee Bots, Dash and Dot, Ozobots, Scribbler Robots, VEXIQ Robots, Osmo, ipads, Chromebooks, Osmo, Snap Circuits, Drones, 3D Printing, ZSpace Augmented Reality Stations, Coding and Programming Opportunities, Makey-Makey, Raspberry Pi, Makerspaces, Drones and littlebits.

 - All staff will continue to grow as STEM Learners and develop their understanding and application of STEM aspects into their daily instruction.

 - STEM Coaches use the SAM R model, along with the WNYSTEM Rubric to support teachers in their lesson planning to incorporate more STEM opportunities for their students.
 All materials created have been saved so that they can be used again or expanded on next year.
 Special area teachers have continued to incorporate STEM learning as well.
 All three elementary schools as well as our MS were recognized by WNYSTEM Hub as Distinguished STEM Schools at the Engaged Level on the STEM Rubric.

 Our STEMrichment Goals 15-16